tintomathew/SpaceX/README.md

 # SpaceX
  This application provides information about SpaceX company and their launch vehicles.
 The launch vehicle list is provided with custom filter options.
-Vechicle details can be seen by clicking the item.
+Vehicle details can be seen by clicking the item.

  Key components used: